jkmoua/CppNotes/Topics/Section_10:Arrays.md

 The first dimension is really the index of the array and is treated just like an array index for an ordinary, one-dimensional array.
 The second dimension is part of the description of the base type, which is an array of characters of size 100 for our example above.

 ## Vectors
-In C++, once your program creates an array, it cannot change the length of the array. **Vectors** serve the same purpose as arrays except that they can change length while the program is running.Vectors are defined in the library ``vector``, which places them in the ``std`` namespace
+In C++, once your program creates an array, it cannot change the length of the array. **Vectors** serve the same purpose as arrays except that they can change length while the program is running.
+Vectors are defined in the library ``vector``, which places them in the ``std`` namespace

 You declare a variable, v, for a vector with base type int as follows:
 ```cpp